 With specific reference to wrongful dismissal claims, the applicable limitation period for bringing a lawsuit is two years.
-This blog post will venture the question of “when does the two-year time period begin to run?”
+This article will venture the question of “when does the two-year time period begin to run?”

 Bailey v.
 Milo-Food & Agricultural Infrastructure & Services Inc., 2017 ONSC 1789